richardandersen/DSEDiagnosticAnalyticParser/README.md

 # DSEDiagnosticAnalyticParser
 DSE Diagnostic Tar Ball Analytic Parser

 This application will parse and perform analytics on a DataStax OpsCenter diagnostic tar ball.
 It will place this information into Excel workbooks for further analysis.
-It optionally can use an Excel template to generate the "main" workbook.
-One is provided that includes some common analytics.
+The maion workbook will contain a set of pivot tables that utilized the aggregated data.
+This workbook also contains a master filter worksheet and a "refresh" button that will refresh all the pivot tables which is required upon initial opening of the main workbook.
+There can be optional workbooks that provide detail information that can be used to reconcile the main workbook's worhsheets via the "reconciliation id".
+These workbooks are tested and targeted for Microsoft Excel 2013.
+Other spreadsheet applications can be used but they may have limited functionality.

 There are two zip files that contain the required assemblies to run the application.
 These zip files are: